epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sensitivityanalyses.md

 weight: 2
 ---

 The last step is re-running the analysis among mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
-As an extra sensitivity analysis, we ask you to run the models again among the subset of mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
+As an extra sensitivity analysis, we ask you to run the gestational age model again among the subset **term births (>=37 weeks gestation)** from mothers without pregnancy complications or physician initiated delivery that might affect gestational age.
 Here a suggested list of variables to consider for exclusion:
 +	Pre-existing medical conditions in the mother:
     - diabetes (type 1, type 2)
     - hypertension